gmac/graphql-breadth-exec/README.md

 end
 ```

 This means all field instances are inherently batched as a function of the engine without using DataLoader promise patterns.
-However, promises are still relevant for batching work _across field instances_ (ie: same field using different aliases, or different fields sharing a query, etc.), and they can be considerably more efficient in breadth execution by binding many objects to a single promise rather than generating a promise per object:
+However, promises are still relevant for batching work _across field instances_ (ie: same field using different aliases, or different fields sharing a query, etc.).
+Promise patterns can be considerably more efficient in breadth execution by binding many objects to a single promise rather than generating a promise per object:

 ![Promises](./images/promises.png)